prudvikeshav/KodeKloudEngineer/Kubernetes/Troubleshoot Deployment issues in Kubernetes.md

-# **Problem Statement**
+## Problem Statement:

-Last week, the Nautilus DevOps team deployed a redis app on Kubernetes cluster, which was working fine so far.
-This morning one of the team members was making some changes in this existing setup, but he made some mistakes and the app went down.
+Last week, the Nautilus DevOps team deployed a Redis app on the Kubernetes cluster, which has been working fine so far.
+This morning one of the team members was making some changes to this existing setup, but he made some mistakes and the app went down.
 We need to fix this as soon as possible.
 Please take a look.

-T- he deployment name is redis-deployment.
-The pods are not in running state right now, so please look into the issue and fix the same.
+- The deployment name is *redis-deployment*.
+The pods are not running right now, so please look into the issue and fix the same.

-# **Solution**
+# Solution

-First check the pods that are present
+First, we shall check the pods that are running.

 ```
 kubectl get pods